CitizenKai/odin-recipes/README.md

 About the recipes: Two of the recipes come from food bloggers whom I have been following for some time and who inspire me.
 You can find the links to their blogs directly in the recipes.

 Have fun cooking!

+UPDATE: After working my way through the CSS foundations, I actually updated the index with some CSS styles.